Water credits putumayo

 Amazon water credits

-Our water credits represent 100 meters of conserved or regenerated waterway in tropical forests, bonus points if it hosts a dragonfly, the apex predator of the insect world.
+Conservation water credits represent 100 meters of conserved waterway in tropical forests for one month.
+To qualify the waterway has to have a primary forest on one side (half credit) or two sides (full credit).
+It gets bonus points if it has proof of a dragonfly, the apex predator of the insect world.

 Dragonfly biodiversity amazon